TiddoLangerak/jest-teardown/README.md

 });
 ```

-The real benefit now is that suddenly our `useCityDatabase` method is viable, and we can abstract it all away!
+The real benefit is that abstractions now become viable!

 ```
 import { teardown } from 'jest-teardown';